Register below for the Launch event

 BOOK SYNOPSIS (50 words)

 An acclaimed fresh perspective on the current crisis within Christianity.
 Vignettes from the author’s church school where he faced abuse, illustrate the work.
-He explores British faith schools, to report what role drill and doctrine might play in child sexual abuse and adult mental well-being.
+He explores Augustine’s dark ideas to discover what role drill and doctrine might play in child sexual abuse and adult mental well-being.

 AUTHOR BIOGRAPHY (250 words)

 Michael Moloney is the pseudonym of an acclaimed British writer.
 He served as altar boy and chorister while attending faith schools in Ireland and England, where he encountered abuse.
 With the Vatican decrying critics of the church as “Friends of the Devil”, he thought back to his schooldays.
 He recalls the daily prayers of self-censure and remorse prescribed by St Augustine, a penitential ritual still practised in some British schools.